OtagoCarpentries/Intro_R/index.md

-This in-person introduction to R workshop will be run across two sessions of 2 hours.
+This in-person introduction to R workshop will be run across two sessions of 2 hours and will be taught by Murray Cadzow and Matt Bixley from the Dept of Biochemistry.

-The contents for the workshop is derived from the [Data Carpentry R ecology lessons](https://datacarpentry.org/R-ecology-lesson/).
+The contents for this hands on workshop is derived from the [Data Carpentry R ecology lessons](https://datacarpentry.org/R-ecology-lesson/) and is designed specifically to be useful for 4th year students wanting to start using R for data analysis.

-The workshop will be hands on with attendees following along.